-4.2.
-On other requirements of referenced consensus measures
+4.2 Other properties of referenced consensus measures

 The literature on measurement of consensus has dealt with other desirable properties that we briefly analyse in this Subsection.
-Axiom 11 below requests that null and full consensus are possible.
+Axiom 9 below requests that null and full consensus are possible.

-Axiom 11.
-M verifies full range if there are two profiles $\mathcal{R}$ and $\mathcal{R}'$ such that $\nabla{\mathbf{M}}(\mathcal{R}) = 0, \nabla{\mathbf{M}}(\mathcal{R}') = 1.$
+Axiom 9 M verifies full range if there are two profiles \mathcal{R} and \mathcal{R}' such that $\nabla{\mathbf{M}}(\mathcal{R}) = 0$, $\nabla{\mathbf{M}}(\mathcal{R}') = 1$.

-Neither RCM-B nor RCM-C verify this property in the sense that zero consensus is impossible for particular values of N as seen in Subsection 3.3.
+Neither RCM-B nor RCM-C verify this property in the sense that zero consensus is impossible for particular values of N as seen in Subsection 3.4.

-Similarly, we proceed to analyze the property of Monotonicity, whose formal definition is given in Alcalde and Vorsatz (2008).
+Similarly, we proceed to analyze the property of Monotonicity, whose formal definition is given in Alcalde and Vorsatz [1].
 Intuitively it say as follows.
 Suppose that you measure the consensus in a society.
 Now one agent reverses her/his opinion about the ordering of one particular pair of alternatives only.
-If the alternative that the agent favours after the change beats the other alternative in a pairwise comparison for the rest of the society then the consensus should increase.
-And if both alternatives tie in a pairwise comparison for the rest of the society then the change.
+3 If the alternative that the agent favours after the change beats the other alternative in a pairwise comparison for the rest of the society then the consensus should increase.
+And if both alternatives tie in a pairwise comparison for the rest of the society then the consensus should not vary after the change.